Here’s how to tune almost any type of metal pipe!

 *When using the manual rotary cutter, I recommend having a bench grinder or some serious metal files (or confidence in your math that it will work the first time)

 *If you're using an angle grinder or metal cutoff/chop saw, you can easily press the abrasive wheel/blade onto the end of the pipe and shave off small increments)

 -A tuner app that will show frequency in hertz (instuner works great)

 -A mallet to check pitches

--A bucket of water to cool the fresh cut hot ends
+-A bucket of water to cool the freshly cut hot ends

 1. You need to first find a constant (K) for your material.
-The constant is a number that tells us how your particular material vibrates at a given length.
-You need to cut a pipe to a reasonable length (the raw material from the store may be too long/low and could leave more room for error), and check the Hertz with your tuner.
+It will remain the “constant” number that you’ll use in your simple math problem for finding all the instrument lengths.
+You need to cut a test pipe to a reasonable length (the raw material from the store may be too long/low and could leave more room for error), and check the Hertz with your tuner.
 Once you have your constant, this pipe may become one of your instruments (if it's not already too short).

-IN OTHER WORDS, CUT YOURSELF A 1-2' PIPE AND CHECK IT'S FREQUENCY WITH THE TUNER APP.
-THEN USE THE FREQUENCY TO FIND YOUR (K).
+CUT YOURSELF A TEST PIPE (somewhere between 8”and 3’ for most projects) AND CHECK IT'S FREQUENCY WITH THE TUNER APP.
+THEN USE THAT FREQUENCY TO FIND YOUR (K).

 To get your constant (K), here is the formula-

 K= (length of pipe) x (square root of frequency in Hertz)